 monday.com is more than just a CRM

 monday.com Work OS is made up of building blocks, which include functionalities such as dashboard widgets, integrations, data visualizations, and column types.
 Any team member can arrange these building blocks to build a platform that meets your team’s specific CRM needs.

 If it’s your first time building out a full CRM workflow or you want to learn form industry experts, you can get started in minutes with more than 200+ customizable templates.
 This gives you all the flexibility you need to build anything you can imagine.
 From CRM systems to project management platforms to something completely new, monday.com helps you develop the perfect workflow.

-CRM features on monday.com
+monday.com CRM features

-- Task management: assign tasks or leads to specific teammates and track progress with ease
+- Task management: Assign tasks or leads to specific teammates and track progress with ease

-- Marketing automation: streamline your processes and get the most out of your marketing budget
+- Marketing automation: Streamline your processes and get the most out of your marketing budget

-Investing in your organization’s growth
+Invest in your organization’s growth

 If you’re looking for a CRM platform that’s simple to use, powerful, and flexible— monday.com might be right for you.
 To decide for yourself, compare our fully customizable CRM template with that of a free CRM.